What is Material Handling? Principles, Benefits & Equipment

 1. Storage and Handling Equipment

-Storage and handling equipment can keep materials for short or long periods of time, depending on your warehouse’s needs.
+Storage and handling equipment protects goods between stages of the supply chain, whether for short- or long-term holding, depending on your warehouse’s needs.

 Storage and handling equipment includes: